dxwc/vidlist/README.md

 # Dependency Overview

-NOTE: Nothing needs to be install separately, the instruction in *setup* section above is all you need to install and use vidlist.
+NOTE: Nothing needs to be installed separately, the instruction in *setup* section above is all you need to install and use vidlist.

 [vidlist](https://www.npmjs.com/package/vidlist) requires: